AntiXeon/hARMful/README.md

 ### GNU/Linux
 Install the dependencies on your system.

-To compile on a GNU/Linux system, type `cmake .` then `make`.
+To compile on a GNU/Linux system, enter the `Library` folder and type `cmake .` then `make`.
 It will generate the `.so` files.

 ### Microsoft® Windows™
 Use the command line `git clone https://github.com/dcarlus/hARMful.git --recurse-submodules` to clone the repository and its dependencies.

+Enter the `Library` folder.
 To create a Microsoft® Visual Studio® solution, type `cmake .`.
 A `.sln` file is generated and can be opened with Microsoft® Visual Studio®.
 If you do not have this IDE, you can download [Microsoft® Visual Studio® Community](https://www.visualstudio.com/vs/visual-studio-express/) for free.
 Once the IDE is launched, compile the project and a `.dll` file is generated with a `.lib` for the linker.

 PS: If you want to compile the DLLs using a 64-bit architecture, use the command `cmake -DCMAKE_GENERATOR_PLATFORM=x64 .`